 TNOYS’ 35th Annual Conference on Service to Youth and Families

 Westin Galleria, Houston

 The TNOYS 35th Annual Conference will be June 5-8, 2018 again at the Westin Galleria in Houston.
 This year we are excited to fully integrate youth and families into our full conference, alongside our traditional audience of providers and other stakeholders.
 The event will offer dynamic, engaging, and collaborative sessions that allow youth and adults to build concrete skills, learn what’s on the cutting edge in youth services, and be part of a memorable experience.
-We can’t wait to host you in June!
+Click here to visit our conference web page for more information.

 Interested in sponsoring a TNOYS event?
 Please contact us at email@example.com to discuss upcoming opportunities.